-Thaddeus pled with me, in expression more than in words.
-I wondered if it was possible he truly was clueless.
+Thaddeus pled with me in expression more than in words.
+I wondered if it was possible he was truly clueless.
 Could he be as much the fool as I?
 I took a chance.
 What did I have to lose now anyhow?

 “Thaddeus, I think I’m…” I hesitated.
 What if he wasn’t to be trusted?
 Either way I was dead.
 “I think I’m in danger.”

 He looked genuinely concerned.
-The tears began to rain from my eyes, and compassionately he brushed them away.
+The tears began to rain from my eyes, and he compassionately brushed them away.
 It only made me cry harder.

 “You’re not like her,” I muttered.

 “Catherine, you’re not making any sense.
 What has you so upset?
 Why do you think you’re in danger?”
 He patted the weapon next to his thigh.
 “I have your sword ready to fight off any dogs.”